davidfrantz/academic-kickstart/content/tutorials/force-wvdb/WVDB.md

 {{< figure library="true" src="wvdb.gif" width="750" title="Global animation of the climatology (monthly average)" lightbox="true" >}}

-## Uncertainty of the climatology
+### **Uncertainty of the climatology**
 The uncertainty of using the climatology was assessed in this paper:
 Frantz, D., Stellmes, M., & Hostert, P. (2019).
 A Global MODIS Water Vapor Database for the Operational Atmospheric Correction of Historic and Recent Landsat Imagery.
 Remote Sensing, 11, 257. https://doi.org/10.3390/rs11030257

-## Prepare the WVDB
+## **Prepare the WVDB**
 We generally use a WVDB generated from MODIS water vapor products ([MOD05 and MYD05](https://modis.gsfc.nasa.gov/data/dataprod/mod05.php)).
-### Download the ready-to-go global WVDB
+### **Download the ready-to-go global WVDB**
 You should start by downloading the pre-compiled WVDB with global coverage from [here](doi.pangaea.de/10.1594/PANGAEA.893109).
 This saves you a lot of processing.
 This freely available dataset was generated with the **FORCE WVDB** component, and is comprised of daily global water vapor data for February 2000 to July 2018 for each land-intersecting WRS-2 scene (13281 coordinates), as well as a monthly climatology that can be used if no daily value is available.
-### Generate the WVDB on your own
+### **Generate the WVDB on your own**
 We try to update this dataset in regular intervals.
-However, if you are in need of more up-to-date data, you can use the **FORCE WVDB** component to generate/update these tables on your own. **FORCE WVDB** needs a table with input coordinates (center coordinates of WRS-2 frames).
+However, if you are in need of more up-to-date data, you can use the **FORCE WVDB** component to generate/update these tables on your own.

+*Please note that you need access to the LAADS DAAC before using this tool (see last section on this page).*

+**FORCE WVDB** needs a table with input coordinates (center coordinates of WRS-2 frames).
 The [pre-compiled dataset](doi.pangaea.de/10.1594/PANGAEA.893109) includes such a table.
 If you are not interested in global coverage, you can subset this file.
 The file should contain two columns separated by white space, and no header.
 The first column should give the longitude (X), the second column the latitude (Y) with coordinates in decimal degree (negative values for West/South).
 Any other column is ignored (in the example below, the WRS-2 Path/Row is in the third column).

 ```bash